tophefo/IpCamera/README.md

 AMCREST: Use for all current Amcrest Cameras as they support an API as well as ONVIF.

-AXIS: Use for all current Axis Cameras as they support an API as well as ONVIF.
+AXIS: Use for all current Axis Cameras as they support ONVIF.

 DAHUA: Use for all current Dahua Cameras as they support an API as well as ONVIF.